mrcmn/mrcmn.github.io/labs_md/lab-build-a-role.md

 # Overview

 Now you understand how roles and profiles are structured, it’s time to create a role for yourself that’ll be made up of multiple profiles.
-In this lab, you'll create a role that will configure either a basic apache or IIS webserver depending on your target platform, along with the relevant firewall rules to allow access via HTTP/HTTPS.
+In this lab, you'll create a role that will configure either a basic Apache or IIS webserver depending on your target platform, along with the relevant firewall rules to allow access via HTTP/HTTPS.

 You'll perform the following steps: